§ Terminology Governance Guide

 § Normative addendum - Spec-up improvements

-This normative section is also called the “Spec-Up glossary tool” (SGT).
+This normative section is also called the “Spec-Up-T”.

 § Background

-To simplify the job of tech spec construction and editing, the Technology Stack WG has adopted the Spec-Up document rendering tool which is originally a DIF open source project (repo).
+To simplify the job of tech spec construction and editing, the CTWG has adopted the Spec-Up document rendering tool which is originally a DIF open source project (repo).

 § Objective

-Based on use cases of certain roles we’d like to technically specify improvements in a normative way, so that they can be implemented right away and connected to issues.
+Based on use cases of certain roles we technically specify improvements in a normative way.
+This way we were able to implement them right away and manage the process in github issues.

-In each topical section (header level 3) there’ll be various sub-topics (header level 4)
+In each topical section (header level 3 in this chapter) there’ll be various sub-topics (header level 4)

 § refs